Hu XianhongOrganizer Entity

 Discussion affecting gender equality and women's empowerment

-It was one of the main themes of the session
+It was raised by one or more of the speakers as an important aspect of the session's theme

 |Number of FEMALE participants||Number of MALE participants||Number of Young participants||Number of Developing Countries Participants||Number of Developed Countries Participants||Number of LDCs participants||Number of TOTAL Participants|